MATH 115

 Semesters Offered this Academic Year: Spring

-Notes: Majors can fulfill the major presentation requirement in this course in Spring 2024.
+Notes: Majors can fulfill the major presentation requirement with this course.

 In this course, students will leverage their prior mathematical knowledge to communicate complex mathematical ideas to audiences ranging from the general public to other mathematicians.
 Each week, students will research a new topic and produce a piece of writing explaining this topic in a specific context.
 Assignments may include research abstracts, book reviews, interviews with mathematicians, newspaper articles, and technical documentation.
 Class time will be devoted to discussing the mathematical content behind each assignment as well as workshopping students' writing.
 This course will give students the opportunity to ground (and expand on) the mathematics they have learned and make connections across the discipline.
 Moreover, this course's unique format will help students develop their research and independent learning skills.